WebOrigami/docs/src/content/language/hello.md

   svg.js({
     post1.md: {
       title: "My first post"
-      text: "Here's my *first* post!"
+      @text: "Here's my *first* post!"
     }
     post2.md: {
       title: "Second post"
-      text: "This is the *second* post."
+      @text: "This is the *second* post."
     }
   })
 }
 </figure>

-Here the key `text` is used to label the property holding the text of the markdown document.
+Here the key `@text` is used to label the property holding the text of the markdown document.

 You can transform this tree of markdown objects into a corresponding tree of HTML objects.
 Origami includes a markdown-to-HTML command called [`mdHtml`](/builtins/text/mdHtml.html).
 That command works on a single file, so you can use it to process a single blog post: